JunfengYang/yjf-site/content/post/postgres_dsm.md

 #thumbnailImage: //example.com/image.jpg
 ---

-# Dynamic Shared Memory And Shared Memory Queue
+# Dynamic Shared Memory And Shared Memory Message Queue

-These days I just read the postgres' dynamic shared memory and shared message queue.
+These days I just read the postgres' dynamic shared memory and shared memory message queue.
 This is my study note of the postgres source code.
 The note covers "dsm.c", "shm_toc.c" and "shm_mq.c".